EDUC 539: Teaching Performing Arts for Cross-Cultural Education

 - Earn graduate level course credit.

-- Make strong connections with fellow course members and the diverse community of PACE and TPACE members, instructors, and advisors.
+- Make strong connections with fellow course members and meet professional artist-educators from Philadelphia's arts community.